-The history of the Menin Gate and the Last Post, an overview of the 2019 Remembrance Day events, and where to see the LEGO Menin Gate!
+The history of the Menin Gate and the Last Post, an overview of Remembrance Day events, and where to see the LEGO Menin Gate!

 Every day since 11 November 1929 (apart from a break during the Second World War), the Last Post has been played by local buglers at the Menin Gate in Ypres.
 This short, poignant ceremony remembers those who lost their lives during the First World War.